leomekenkamp/m.nlcode.nl/www/m.nlcode.nl/content/MidiInOut_parts/MIDI_message_dump/_index.md

 ## description
 A *MIDI message dump* is a MidiInOut part that displays all (or most) of all incoming MIDI messages.
+When you set the *write to file* option, all new incoming messages will be written to file.
+The file(s) can be found in the same directoy as the project file.
 Note that this MidiInOut part has no output, only input.
 ![MIDI message dump](midi_message_dump.png)